ChenDelong1999/RemoteCLIP/README.md

     ```python
     text_queries = [
-        "A busy airport with many aireplans.",
+        "A busy airport with many airplanes.",
-        "Satellite view of Hohai university.",
+        "Satellite view of Hohai University.",
         "A building next to a lake.",
         "Many people in a stadium.",
         "a cute cat",